8 Awesome Ways To Use Camphor Essential Oil

 7An Effective Rub For Your Chest

 You can use camphor to make potent vapor rubs in your home.
 The following are the ingredients and instructions.
 The ingredients are one ounce of olive oil, three to five drops of camphor essential oil, beeswax in two-inch cubes, and a jar made from glass.

 Put the olive oil in a pan, gently heat it up, and add the beeswax; keep stirring to melt the wax.
 Add the camphor essential oil and mix well.
 Put this mixture in the glass jar and let it cool.
 Store at room temperature until you need to use it.
 The great thing about this rub is that it can last a very long time; a year of shelf life is not uncommon.

 8Used As An Anesthetic Agent

 The botanical name of the camphor plant is Cinnamomum camphora, and it is part of the Lauraceae family.
-The camphor tree is a sturdy evergreen tree which can grow to a height of 75 feet.
+The camphor tree is a sturdy evergreen tree that can grow to a height of 75 feet.
 One of its distinct features is its massive trunk that has many smaller trunks growing out of it.
 The bark is rough and thick, and the dense foliage develops into a bright green canopy.
 Camphor trees like to thrive in places that are sunny and open and do not like standing water, but they are able to stand up against hurricanes and natural disasters.